jayinc/docs/content/client-libraries/ui-components/push-to-talk-button/_index.md

   }
 </script>

 Push-To-Talk Button is a holdable switch for controlling listening for speech.
-Pressing the button starts listening by calling <code>startContext</code>.
-Releasing it turns listening off by calling <code>stopContext</code>.
-Desktop users can control listening on/off with an optional keyboard hotkey, e.g. <code>space</code>.
+Pressing the button starts listening by calling `startContext`.
+Releasing it turns listening off by calling `stopContext`.
+Desktop users can control listening on/off with an optional keyboard hotkey, e.g. `space`.

 You can toggle visibility and customise the appearance and the hint texts on the button.